 Sycamore Park to Cobb Park.
 In eastern Fort Worth.
 A paved trail runs for 2.5 miles through these pleasant parks.

 Tandy Hills Natural Area.
 Enjoy easy trail running in native prairie on several miles of trails in this 160-acre preservation area.
 There are 900 native plant species.
-Gorgeous in spring with wildflowers!
+PRO TIP: Gorgeous in spring with wildflowers!
 It’s adjacent to I-30.
 For a longer run, it’s 2 miles to Gateway Park (above), where you can connect to several miles of trails.

 Map of Fort Worth Trail System